Death of U.S. Supreme Court's Ginsburg raises stakes in battle for Senate control

 About seven Republican incumbents and two Democrats face a chance of losing their seats in November’s election, according to nonpartisan election trackers.
 Democrats would need a net gain of three seats for a majority if presidential nominee Joe Biden unseats Trump, meaning a Vice President Kamala Harris would be on hand to break 50-50 ties in the Senate.

+One of the most threatened Senate Republicans, Maine’s Susan Collins, on Saturday said the Senate should hold off approving a nominee.

+“In fairness to the American people, who will either be re-electing the President or selecting a new one, the decision on a lifetime appointment to the Supreme Court should be made by the President who is elected on November 3rd,” Collins said on Twitter.

-Two of the most threatened Senate Republicans, Maine’s Susan Collins and Colorado’s Cory Gardner, issued statements following Ginsburg’s death Friday that offered warm words about her memory while making no mention of the looming political fight.
+Colorado’s Cory Gardner issued a statement offering warm words about Ginsburg’s memory while making no mention of the looming political fight.

 “This is an enormous political conundrum,” said Paul Sracic, a political science professor at Youngstown State University in Ohio.
 “You’re going to lose someone in this,” referring to segments of senators’ home-state voters.